Welcome to HacktionLab

 HacktionLab is UK tech-activist run project that aims to create regular convergence spaces where activists interested and/or working in the areas of alternative media, renewable energy, on-line video distribution, free software or any other form of activism that utilises technology can get together and plan how to better harness the technology (or not) to support grass roots social movements.

-HacktionLab has in the past run the successful BarnCamp rural skills-sharing gathering, and the HacktionLab and Tech Tactics for Social Change urban gatherings.
-It has also helped to nurture and launch several projects, such as Network 23.
+Since 2008, we've held the successful BarnCamp rural skills-sharing gathering, the HacktionCamp 2022 hybrid rural-urban get together, and the HacktionLab and Tech Tactics for Social Change urban gatherings.
+We have also helped to nurture and launch several projects supporting activists and social change mavens, such as Network 23.

 HacktionLab latest news